 - discipline aids our quest for holiness, 1 Tim.
 4:8

-- fulfills the sacrament of water baptism, it’s a daily reckoning, Rom.
+- it accentuates the role of water baptism, it’s a daily reckoning, Rom.
 6:4,

 - this is a God honoring way to live.